How chemotherapy is given

 Injection into a muscle or skin

-Some chemotherapy drugs are given by injection into a muscle in the leg or buttock (intramuscular).
-This might feel a bit painful or uncomfortable for a short time.
+Some chemotherapy drugs are given by injection into a muscle in the leg or buttock.
+This is called an intramuscular injection.
+It might feel a bit painful or uncomfortable for a short time.

-Some drugs are given by injection under the skin (subcutaneous) using a very fine needle.
+Some drugs are given by injection under the skin using a very fine needle.
+Injections under the skin are called subcutaneous injections.

 Injection into the spinal fluid (intrathecal)